mariana-data-science/nanicoding/README.md

 # Hey!👋

 Hi!
 I am Mariana Souza, I am a Front-End Developer from Brazil.
-I am graduate in Law and very interested in cyber security too.
+I am graduated in Law and very interested in cyber security too.

 I am passionate about learning, not only about the tech world but, new languages too.
 I am always open to new challenges and I can easily adpt to changes as well.